Bells Bend Farms 2018 Member Agreement

 By selling membership in advance of the growing season, CSA reduces the burden of up-front costs for the farmer.
 Your membership fees provide us with money to purchase seed and equipment before the season starts, and we appreciate your commitment.

 The best way to communicate with us is via email.
 Please direct CSA related correspondences to Eric Wooldridge at Eric@bellsbendfarms.com.
-We will do our best to respond as soon as possible, but please understand that we spend most of our time in the field growing your food and not at our desk.
+We will do our best to respond as soon as possible, but please understand that we spend most of our time in the field growing your food and not in our office.

 We will communicate with you by email.
 When you sign up, you will be added to our distribution list.
 Please read your emails from us.
 We depend on being able to communicate important information such as necessary changes to your distribution schedule or to our farm events.
 Every week, we will email a newsletter giving you information about the crops available that week, recipe ideas, and other farm related news.